Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Content-Item-Directors.md

 ## Customize Linked Page Handling

-When migrating from Kentico versions that support [linked pages](https://docs.kentico.com/13/managing-website-content/working-with-pages/copying-and-moving-pages-creating-linked-pages#creating-linked-pages) (pages that reference content from other pages in the content tree), you need to decide how to handle them since Xperience by Kentico doesn't support linked pages in the same way.
+When migrating from Kentico versions that support [linked pages](https://docs.kentico.com/13/managing-website-content/working-with-pages/copying-and-moving-pages-creating-linked-pages#creating-linked-pages) (pages that reference content from other pages in the content tree), you need to decide how to handle them, since Xperience by Kentico doesn't support linked pages in the same way.

 The linked pages director feature provides a flexible solution to customize how linked pages are handled during migration.
-You can choose to materialize linked content, drop it entirely, or store references in ancestor pages.

 ### Understanding Linked Pages